Kamarhinanton/outstafford/public/data/projects/skylist.md

         - Mobile App
         - Web App
         - Chrome Extension
-        - Admin Platform
 #    - title:
 #      topics:
-  description: Skylist is an all-in-one clinical decision-making support solution for emergency medicine.
-Checkem features interactive checklists, digital protocols, drug-calculators, algorithms, text-to-speech alarms, metronomes, and so much more.
+  description: Skylist is a social platform designed for online shopping, allowing all users to simply curate, organize, personalize, and share shoppable lists using external links.
   preview: '/images/Projects/Skylist/case_preview.jpg'
   href: '/'
 #Challenges
 challenges:
   title: Challenges
   list:
-    - title: EHR integration
+    - title: Integration of External Links
       description:
-        Skylist wanted to reflect the company’s changes and growth through design.
-Great service imply great design.
+        Ensuring seamless integration and compatibility with a wide range of external shopping websites posed a significant challenge.
+This required developing robust algorithms to accurately fetch product details, prices, and images from various sources.
-    - title: Multiplatform compatibility
+    - title: User Personalization and Customization
       description:
-        Competition in the market is increasing, and updated design should strengthen the company's place in the market and attract a new audience.
-    - title: Interactive elements
-      description:
-        Skylist wanted to reflect the company’s changes and growth through design.
-Great service imply great design.
+        Providing extensive customization options for users to personalize their lists required a flexible and intuitive design framework.
+This challenge involved creating a user-friendly interface that supported diverse customization features without compromising on performance.

 #Mosaic_1
 mosaic_1:
 #  description: